-Although there is limited information regarding transaction values and multiples paid, our experience indicates that the trend of large public companies purchasing small creative firms has pushed valuation multiples up into the 10X to 12X LTM EBITDA (ten to twelve times the most recent twelve months of earnings before interest, taxes, depreciation and amortization) range for "hot" properties.
+Although there is limited information regarding transaction values and multiples paid, our experience indicates that over the past year, the trend of large public companies purchasing small creative firms has pushed valuation multiples up into the 12X to 18X LTM EBITDA (twelve to eighteen times the most recent twelve months of earnings before interest, taxes, depreciation and amortization) range for "hot" properties.
 Traditionally, valuation multiples for creative services firms had been in the 5X to 7X EBITDA range, indicating an almost doubling of the value of any given creative services firm.
 While most creative services companies are being valued on EBITDA, some large sellers will have their revenues taken into consideration as well.
-We are seeing some creative services targets being valued around 1.5X - 2X LTM revenue, but the range is large, and the valuation received for any given company will depend on a variety of factors that we outline below.
+We are seeing some creative services targets being valued around 1.3X - 2X LTM revenue, but the range is large, and the valuation received for any given company will depend on a variety of factors that we outline below.
 Given this increase in multiples, as well as the number of transactions consummated, it has never been a better time to be a seller in the creative services industry.

-Not every creative services firm is created equal.
-While EBITDA multiples expanded significantly in recent years, the premium paid for any given creative services firm is based on several fundamental factors.
-From a performance perspective, customer concentration performance and key indicators (KPIs) such as utilization come into play.
+Not every creative services firm is created While EBITDA multiples equal. expanded significantly in recent years, the premium paid for any given creative services firm is based on several fundamental factors.
+From a performance perspective, customer performance concentration and kev indicators (KPIs) such as utilization come into play.
 If a majority of a firm's revenue is from one large client, the firm's business will be deemed less attractive by most buyers, and receive a lower multiple and valuation.
 How effective a firm is in deploying its talent is also important, as buyers desire high utilization rates to ensure that assets are being deployed efficiently.
 Furthermore, a broad spectrum of services and offerings is also important, as buyers typically seek targets that can fill multiple service offering gaps.
 Additionally, scale and top line growth are also important.
 Large firms with high growth rates will fetch far higher premiums than those that are small and stagnant.
 Lastly, a competitive selling process can greatly increase the amount paid by a buyer.
 Retaining an advisor that can effectively market the strengths and, where needed, recast the weaknesses, of a firm can also substantially increase seller valuations.